-- The V.C.
-Bird International Airport is open for international flights. - Arriving air passengers (including transit passengers) above the age of 12 years must present a negative result of a COVID-19 PCR test taken within 7 days of their flight. - All arrivals must complete a health declaration and passenger registration and will be subject to screening and temperature checks on arrival. - All arrivals who have spent at least the last 14 consecutive days in Travel Bubble countries are not subject to quarantine are subject to testing and a mandatory 14-day quarantine. - Travel bubble countries include Anguilla, Barbados, British Virgin Islands, Dominica, Grenada, Montserrat, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines. - All other arrivals are subject to quarantine for up to 14 days and may be subject to COVID-19 testing
+- Arriving air passengers (including transit passengers) above the age of 12 years must present a negative result of a COVID-19 RT-PCR test taken within 7 days of their flight. - All arrivals must complete a health declaration and passenger registration and will be subject to screening and temperature checks on arrival. - All arrivals who have spent at least the last 14 consecutive days in Travel Bubble countries are subject to testing but are not subject to a mandatory 14-day quarantine. - Travel bubble countries include Anguilla, Barbados, British Virgin Islands, Dominica, Grenada, Montserrat, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines. - All other arrivals are subject to quarantine for up to 14 days and may be subject to COVID-19 testing